About the McKnight Brain Research Foundation

 By partnering with the Foundation for the National Institutes of Health, and with the support of three Cognitive Aging Summits and the National Academy of Medicine Cognitive Aging Report, we have made great progress toward better understanding the effects of age-related cognitive decline and memory loss over the last two decades.

-Grant Making and Sponsorship Support
+Grant Making & Sponsorship Support

 As champions of cognitive aging research to help improve brain health, the McKnight Brain Research Foundation supports research in age-related cognitive decline and memory loss as well as scholarship programs that align with the McKnight Brain Research Foundation priorities.